rohanchikorde/chatncheck-in/README.md

 ## Development

-The project uses a monorepo structure with separate frontend and backend directories.
-The frontend is built with React and Vite, while the backend uses Flask.

 ### Frontend Development

-The frontend is located in the `frontend` directory and uses:
+The frontend is built with:
 - React 18
 - Vite as the build tool
 - TypeScript for type safety